opengsn/docs/relay-server/tutorial.md

    | Firewall | Allow HTTP traffic | Selected |

 1. Click **Create**.
-1. Obtain a DNS entry for your service.
-Use your favorite DNS service, e.g. as [Namecheap](http://www.namecheap.com), [GoDaddy](http://www.godaddy.com), or even a free service, such as [DuckDNS](https://www.duckdns.org)
+1. Obtain a DNS entry for a registrar service.
+Some major DNS services are: [Namecheap](http://www.namecheap.com), [GoDaddy](http://www.godaddy.com), or even a free service, such as [DuckDNS](https://www.duckdns.org)
 1. Configure the external IP of the relay in the DNS.
 Note: by default, public IP is "ephemeral" and might change after reboot.